Export a SQL file from a non-VIP WordPress install

 For demonstration purposes, the

-production are used in the command examples below.
+production are used in the VIP-CLI command examples below.
+Read more about how to target environments in VIP-CLI commands.

-Example command for importing a SQL databased named “file.sql”, where the command is run from within the same local directory as the file:
+Example command for importing a SQL database named “file.sql“, where the command is run from within the same local directory as the file:

 Use search and replace to update domain name values